foursides/foursides.github.io/_posts/2012-04-09-Changing-My-Workflow.md

-# Changing My Workflow
+---
-- James McCullough
+layout: post
-- four_sides
+title: Changing My Workflow
-- work
+category: articles
-- 2012/04/09
+tags: [work, writing]
-- published
+---

 A productive workflow is important to us all, but it is imperative for me considering how precious my free time is during the week.
 Working on my MacBook has been a bit cumbersome lately due to how warm it is running and the keyboard has been acting up for me,[^1] so I have been trying to move my work over to the iPad and adopt the post-PC era.
 I mentioned a few of the tools I have been using previously, [Byword](https://itunes.apple.com/ca/app/byword/id482063361?mt=8&uo=4&at=10l4Qt "Byword") and [Grazing](https://itunes.apple.com/ca/app/grazing-web-browser/id387125749?mt=8&uo=4&at=10l4Qt "Grazing").